the-ok-is-not-enough/googleplay/docs/play-store.md

 ---------|---------|--------
 x86      | 6       | pico

 but newer Android should work as well.
-You should only need on file from the Zip
+You should only need one file from the Zip archive:
-archive:

 ~~~
 Core\vending-x86.tar.lz